DSC-SPIDAL/www/docs/source/about.rst

 Contributing
 ============

 These Web pages are managed on github.
-If wishing to make modifications, you can fork it, create pull requests or send email to help@futuresystems.org with your suggestions for improvements.
+If you wish to make modifications, you can fork it, create pull requests or send email to help@futuresystems.org with your suggestions for improvements.